Gitrader/vikingInvadersGame/Readme.md

 ​ Shows Game Over with 3 random Viking names and the possibility to share the score on Slack

-​ Goes back to Game Screen when Restart button is clicked
+​ Goes back to Choose Your Weapon screen when Restart button is clicked

 ## Task